-The community investment director, chief operating officer, vice president of finance and administration, president and CEO, and/or CIC have the authority to approve filing deadlines on compliance documents/required reports.
+The community investment director, chief operating officer, president and CEO, and/or CIC have the authority to approve filing deadlines on compliance documents/required reports.
 The decision to grant the extension will be solely with the discretion of UWRC.

 Written approval or denial of requests for extensions will be sent to the organization via email.
-With an approved extension, the organization allocation check will not be held for that month.
+With an approved extension, the organization allocation will not be held for that month.

-If the extended deadline is missed, the allocation check will be held until the required document/report is submitted.
-If the required document/report is not submitted, or if it is submitted over 90 days after the extended deadline, the allocation checks being held are forfeited, and future allocation payments are forfeited.
+If the required document/report is not submitted, or if an extension request is not approved and/or if it is over 90 days after the extended deadline, the allocation(s) being held are forfeited, and future allocation payments are forfeited.